Om Namo Venkatesaya: Plot

-The film begins with Rama, born in Dalpatpur Uparhar village in Ayodhya, India, leaves the house in childhood itself in search of God and meets a saint Anubhavananda Swamy who assures him that it will happen and he also plays with him.
+The film begins with Rama, born in Dalpatpur Uparhar village in Ayodhya, India, in childhood leaves in God's quest and meets a saint Anubhavananda Swamy, who assures him that it will happen and he also plays with him.
 Swamy teaches Rama the dice game and later advises him to meditate.
-After 15 years, Lord Venkateswara appears in the form of a child and disturbs his meditation when Rama asks Him to go away.
-After that, he reaches back to his hometown where his parents fix his alliance with his cousin Bhavani.
+After 15 years, Venkateswara appears as a child and disturbs his meditation when Rama asks Him to leave.
+After that, he returns to his hometown, where his parents fix his alliance with his cousin Bhavani.
 Just before the marriage, Rama gets a call from his mentor in the dream that the time has arrived to play with God.
-Forthwith, he rushes to call off the wedding when Anubhavananda Swamy states that the boy who appeared before him is Lord Venkateswara.
+He rushes to call off the wedding when Anubhavananda Swamy states that the boy who appeared before him is Lord Venkateswara.

-Hence, Rama heads Tirumala where Krishnamma another ardent devotee who believes herself as the wife of the Lord and dedicates her life to his service.
+Hence, Rama heads Tirumala, where Krishnamma is another ardent devotee who believes in herself as the wife of the Lord and dedicates her life to his service.
 Besides, Govindarajulu, the temple administrator, performs illegal acts, misuses the temple funds, and makes the workers his slaves.
 Meanwhile, Rama reaches Tirumala and calls the Lord in the name of Balaji out of love and affection.
-But Rama is not allowed into the temple, so, he sits outside for seven to eight days without having food or sleep.
-Govindarajulu orders his men to kick him, and they strike him very badly when the temple elephant rescues him.
+But Rama is not allowed into the temple, so he sits outside for seven to eight days without having food or sleep.
+Govindarajulu orders his men to kick him, and they mishit him when the temple elephant rescues him.
 Later, Krishnamma treats him in her Ashram.
 In her guidance, Rama learns about Sthala Puranam (History of the Temple) and decides to begin a new horizon at Tirumala by campaigning it to the pilgrims to make them aware of the true nature of the Lord.
 He also encounters Govindaraju by protecting pilgrims and employees from his atrocities.

-Now, Rama constructs a new Ashram at the hilltop and starts cultivating their flowers and fruits and growing cowshed (Goshala) for milk products to the temple.
+Now, Rama constructs a new Ashram at the hilltop and starts cultivating their flowers and fruits and growing a cowshed (Goshala) for milk products to the temple.
 Here, Govindarajulu provokes Raaja Giridhara Rayalu against Rama, but he recognizes the fact and honesty of Rama.
 Giridhara Raaya allocates the temple authority to Rama and demotes Govindarajulu as a sweeper.
-In a short while, Rama makes many changes in the temple by introducing a new form of prayers (Poojas), services (Seva) such as offering Aarti with butter (Navaneetha Aarti), everyday marriage (Nitya Kalyanam) to the god, amenities for devotees, and making sure that the temple flourishes with all rituals as per the Holy Scriptures.
-Lord Venkateswara is impressed by this and lands on earth to play dice with Rama.
+In a short while, Rama makes many changes in the temple by introducing a new form of prayers (Poojas), services (Seva) such as offering Aarti with butter (Navaneetha Aarti), everyday marriage (Nitya Kalyanam) to the God, amenities for devotees, and making sure that the temple flourishes with all rituals as per the Holy Scriptures.
+Lord Venkateswara is impressed and lands on earth to play dice with Rama.